Before you start

 - arrow:

-- Glyph swap for typing steps: two time-gated cursor elements (arrow → I-beam → arrow) with the tip position identical at each handoff.
+- Glyph swap for typing steps: two time-gated cursor images (arrow → I-beam → arrow) with the tip position identical at each handoff.

 7. Branded intro and outro cards